-I spent the next hour sunken in my bunk staring at the sloped ceiling as my fellow pilgrims prepared themselves for the onward journey.
-How did Day 10’s injection of much-needed Camino enthusiasm effuse so quickly?
+I spent the next hour sunken in my bunk staring at the sloped ceiling as my fellow pilgrims shuffled about their daily preparations.
+How did Day 10’s injection of much-needed Camino enthusiasm wither so quickly?
 Could I blame the somewhat dubious-looking pinchos?
 Perhaps bacteria trapped underneath the pool’s unventilated roof had caused the infection?
 Or was I suffering the effects of several tiresome days of walking?
 Maybe it was all of the above?
 Whatever the case, accusations wouldn’t fix anything; I had to forget, move on and do the best I could.

 With my head throbbing, nose leaking, stomach bubbling, and eyes lids swollen, I stepped back out on the trail by myself.
 An acute case of brain fog soon set in as my walking style deteriorated into an erratic march of arrhythmic plods.
 Nothing would be straightforward today.

 I was at least thankful for the absence of reflective surfaces leading out of Belorado.
 The last thing I needed was a visual reminder of how far my brain and body had melted overnight.
 I can only imagine what the handful of late-starting pilgrims thought as this debilitated mess of limbs wobbled past them.